greyaz/EmbedAnything/README.md

 2. Copy and rename the file `config-default.php` to `config.php`, then edit it by following the instructions in the comments.

 > ⚠️
->IF the embedded page is refused by your browser, please check your CSP setting on the server fisrt.
+>If the embedded page is refused by your browser, please check your CSP setting on the server fisrt.
 References:
 > https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/frame-src
 > https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/frame-ancestors